Appearance

 - Auth misconfiguration (TypeScript) - constructing

-HubPlatformClient/HubQuantumClientwithoutapiKeythrowsHubPlatformError/HubQuantumErrorwith message"Please provide 'apiKey' when initializing the client";HubServiceClientwithouttokenthrowsHubServiceErrorwith"Please provide 'token' when initializing the client". - Credential resolution (Python, opt-in) -
+HubUserClientwithoutapiKeythrowsHubUserErrorwith message"Please provide 'apiKey' when initializing the client". - Timeouts - hitting